nathanmlim/gdocs2markdown/README.md

   - This is a blog I recently discovered that has great examples and explanations of just about everything you want to know about python, great place to look if you want to understand something better.

-  - They also have some courses behind a pay wall that I can’t speak to
+  - They also have some courses behind a pay wall that I can't speak to

 - [<span class="underline">Codecademy</span>](https://www.codecademy.com/)